Vallée Verte

 The Vallée Verte (literally: Green Valley) is a valley in the Chablais Alps, about 15 kilometres south of Thonon-les-Bains in the Haute-Savoie area of France.
 The river Menoge flows through it.
 It has as south-southwest orientation and a length of about 20 kilometres.
 Many of its inhabitants work near Geneva or Annemasse.
-Tourism is important to the local economy, though once important agriculture and forestry has declined since the end of the 20th century.
+Tourism is important to the local economy; though once important, agriculture and forestry have declined since the end of the 20th century.